Pool 1.5

 Pool 1.5 is a pool simulation video game written for the Apple II and published by Innovative Design Software in 1981.
-An Atari 8-bit family port was released the same year.
+A port for Atari 8-bit computers was released the same year.
 Pool 1.5 allows 1 to 4 people to play one of 4 variations: straight pool, eight-ball, nine-ball, and rotation.
 A trimmed down version was released on cartridge for the Atari 8-bit computers in 1982 as Pool 400.
 The "400" refers to the Atari 400 computer, which shipped with less memory than the more expensive Atari 800.